 We were in the middle of nowhere when the old GPS met it’s demise, with few options.
 We ended up with a Garmin 770.
 While servicable, it is nowhere near as intuitive, user friendly or informative as the old Rand was.” – JMonroe, iRV2 Community Moderator

 We highly recommend planning out your routes on RV Trip Wizard first.
-You can find the best campgrounds (with their integrated ratings from RV Park Reviews) as well as points of interest like Walmarts and fuel stations, know when to avoid low clearance bridges, and then your entire route can easily be exported to your GPS system.
+You can find the best campgrounds (with their integrated ratings from Campground Reviews) as well as points of interest like Walmarts and fuel stations, know when to avoid low clearance bridges, and then your entire route can easily be exported to your GPS system.
 Read more about that here.